Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 2. Call To Adventure
 Episodes:

+Spike calls Max to show him ancient tech that he found and goes on about the right full place of citzens.
+Max does not want spike to tell others about the secrets.

 Makkusu makes the team as a cybervator but is not allowed to fight they are only allows refuel and some give advice to fellow cybervator between rounds

 Because of what commentators call neptunism Max is on Leona/Tomasina's team as a center. this however means they don't have a backup mainly because they rarely get injured.